 • Communicate with the public as an ambassador of SNAP and our partner organizations

-• Assist the Urban Forest Outreach Team Leader with data collection, daily record keeping and the creation of a final report
+• Assist the Team Leader with data collection, daily record keeping, and the creation of a final report

 • Other related duties as required

-• Some post-secondary study in a related field such as education, urban forestry, or environmental studies
+• Some post-secondary study in a related field such as urban forestry or arboriculture

-• Demonstrated willingness and ability to perform repetitive work in all weather conditions
+• Demonstrated willingness and ability to perform repetitive, physical work in all weather conditions

 • Valid Class 5 BC driver’s licence with a safe driving history, and willingness to submit a driver’s abstract